 MAY 25, 2018, BUT DELAYS ARE POSSIBLE.
 UPDATE MAY 18: THE DISTRIBUTOR SAYS THE VINYL IS GOING TO BE DELAYED “A BIT”.
 UPDATE MAY 30: CDs ARE IN STOCK, LPs WILL ARRIVE LATE JUNE.
 UPDATE JULY 10: LP TEST PRESSINGS WERE REJECTED.
 DELIVERY OF THIS PRESSING IS AGAIN DELAYED, THIS TIME UNTIL MID-TO-LATE AUGUST.
+UPDATE SEPTEMBER 7: NOW THEY’RE SAYING MID-TO-LATE SEPTEMBER.
 Any regular in-stock items ordered at the same time (in the same shopping cart) will be held aside and sent with your pre-ordered goods as one shipment.
 Orders with multiple pre-orders will be sent as one order, when all of the items in the order are available.
 If you want the order to ship immediately, or want your pre-ordered items to be sent out as soon as they arrive here, rather than in a group, you must order them separately.
 PAYMENT WILL BE TAKEN WHEN YOU COMPLETE CHECKOUT.

 During a transitional period, in which Coil’s primary members Peter “Sleazy” Christopherson and John Balance reorganized their creative direction with the addition of Drew McDowall, the band took a drastic turn towards the metaphysical unknown.
 Employing the subtle handiwork of Coil’s “real life” members, as well as the cleverly guised aliases and spiritual collaborators, the band chose to filter their identity through their new nom de guerre, Black Light District, setting the stage for Coil’s future exploration of otherworldly influence.